CZ-NIC/knot/doc/configuration.rst

 It can be configured using all the standard options (but for example DNSSEC signing would be useless), including master/slave configuration and ACLs.
-Being a catalog zone is indicated by setting the option :ref:`zone_catalog-template`.
+Being a catalog zone is indicated by setting the option :ref:`zone_catalog-role`.
 The difference is that standard DNS queries to a catalog zone are answered with REFUSED as if such a zone wouldn't exist, unless querying over TCP from an address with transfers enabled by ACL.
 The name of the catalog zone is arbitrary.
 It's however required to